Swedish Olympic criticism: What signals does it send?

-The Swedish biathlon star has for a long time actively taken a stand against Russians and Belarusians being allowed back into the sports world.
+The Swedish biathlon star has long opposed allowing Russians and Belarusians back into top-level sport.

-He himself does not have to compete against the Russians and Belarusians who are classified as individual neutral athletes at the Olympics, but remains critical in the days before the Olympic flame is lit at San Siro in Milan.
+He does not have to compete against the Russians and Belarusians who are designated as individual neutral athletes at the Olympics, but remains critical in the days before the Olympic flame is lit at San Siro in Milan.

-What kind of signals does that send?
+What kind of signal does that send?
 It looks bad that we have a country that is waging an offensive war in our vicinity, not far from Italy, and that is then supposed to be there to compete.
 I think it feels really strange.
-I think it is bad that the other sports have let them in, it is good that biathlon is standing strong.
+I think it is bad that the other sports have let them in; it is good that biathlon is standing strong, he tells TT.

 Threatened to boycott

-The International Olympic Committee (IOC) allowed athletes from Russia and Belarus to compete at the Paris Summer Olympics two years ago.
-The IOC does not allow them to compete as teams, but has otherwise left the decision on whether they should be allowed to the individual federations.
+The International Olympic Committee (IOC) allowed athletes from Russia and Belarus to compete in the Paris Summer Olympics two years ago.
+The IOC does not allow them to compete as a team, but has otherwise left the question of whether or not they should be allowed to participate to the individual federations.

-The International Ski and Snowboard Federation (FIS) decided last fall to extend the suspension on Russia and Belarus, but those countries appealed and were successful at the Court of Arbitration for Sport (CAS).
+The International Ski and Snowboard Federation (FIS) decided last fall to extend the suspension of Russia and Belarus, but the countries appealed and won at the Court of Arbitration for Sport (CAS).

 “Not very neutral”